How Should I Breathe - Wim Hof vs Conscious Breathing - Conscious Breathing Institute

 Carbon dioxide makes us relax

 Many of us breathe too much, a low-level form of hyperventilation.
-This breathing increases the levels of oxygen and lowers the carbon dioxide pressure in the body at the same time.
+This breathing increases the levels of oxygen while at the same time lowers the carbon dioxide pressure in the body.
 Oxygen is taken in from the outside, while carbon dioxide is produced in the body.
 A normal carbon dioxide pressure is connected to relaxation.
 For example, during an anxiety attack or when experiencing fear of flying, it’s common to breathe into and out of a bag, so you re-inhale some of the exhaled air.

 In a Swiss study, twelve healthy medical students hyperventilated.
-The first time they breathed normal air, and the next time, they hyperventilated air that contained five percent carbon dioxide, which is 125 times as much as normal.
-Their adrenalin levels increased by 360 percent while the CO2 levels decreased by 50 percent when they breathed normal air.
-When hyperventilating carbon dioxide enriched air, both their carbon dioxide levels, and their adrenalin levels remained unchanged.
+The first time they breathed normal air, and the next time, they hyperventilated air that contained five percent carbon dioxide, which is 125 times as much as we normally inhale.
+Their adrenaline levels increased by 360 percent while the CO2 levels decreased by 50 percent when they breathed normal air.
+When hyperventilating carbon dioxide enriched air, both their carbon dioxide levels, and their adrenaline levels remained unchanged.

-In other words, when the carbon dioxide pressure is low, adrenalin levels are high, which is the same as a powerful fight or flight/stress response.
-When the carbon dioxide pressure is normal, the adrenalin-, fight/flight- and stress levels are normal.
+In other words, when the carbon dioxide pressure is low, adrenaline levels are high, which is the same as a powerful fight or flight/stress response.
+When the carbon dioxide pressure is normal, the adrenaline, fight/flight, and stress levels are normal.
 Carbon dioxide is our natural tranquilizer.

 You can find more information in this article - Carbon Dioxide Pressure More Important than Blood Pressure